 - Grease your angel food cake pan.

-- In a large bowl, cream the softened butter and sugar until light.½ cup butter, 1 cup sugar
+- In a large bowl, cream the softened butter and sugar until light.½ cup butter, 1 cup granulated sugar

 - Add the eggs one at a time, beating after each one.
 Add in the vanilla extract and sour cream.
-Mix well.2 eggs, 1 teaspoon vanilla, 1 cup sour cream
+Mix well.2 eggs, 1 teaspoon vanilla extract, 1 cup sour cream

 - With your mixer on low, slowly add the flour mixture to the wet ingredients.
 Mix until all ingredients are combined, scraping down the sides with a spatula.

-- To make the streusel, combine brown sugar, cinnamon, and chopped walnuts in a separate bowl.¼ cup brown sugar, 1 ½ teaspoon cinnamon, ¾ cup chopped walnuts
+- To make the streusel, combine brown sugar, cinnamon, and chopped walnuts in a separate bowl.¼ cup brown sugar, 1 ½ teaspoon ground cinnamon, ¾ cup chopped walnuts

 - Spoon half of the batter into the pan and spread using the back of your spoon.